Bachelor of Business Administration with a Major in Finance

 LO5.2 Students will demonstrate a basic knowledge of international economic and business concepts.

-LG6 Utilize general and managment-specific knowledge and skills in the analysis of business and
+LG6 Utilize general and management-specific knowledge and skills in the analysis of business and

 LO6.1 Students will demonstrate a basic knowledge of relevant costs for decision making.